luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 Failed to boot the device: 1.3-ma2480, err code 3
 #################################################

 This error often can occur if the udev rules are not set on Linux.
-This wil coincide with depthai: Error initializing xlink
+This will coincide with :code:`depthai: Error initializing xlink`.

-To fix this, set the udev rules using the commands below, unplugging depthai and replugging it into USB afterwards.
+To fix this, set the udev rules using the commands below, unplugging DepthAI and then plugging it back into USB afterwards.

 .. code-block:: bash

   echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="03e7", MODE="0666"' | sudo tee /etc/udev/rules.d/80-movidius.rules
   sudo udevadm control --reload-rules && sudo udevadm trigger

-And in some cases, these were already set, but depthai was plugged in the entire time, so Linux could not reset the rules.
+And in some cases, these were already set, but DepthAI was plugged in the entire time, so Linux could not reset the rules.

-So make sure to unplug, and replug-in depthai after having run these.
+So make sure to unplug and then plug the DepthAI back in after having run these.

 .. include::  /pages/includes/footer-short.rst